10-Day Finland Winter Itinerary: Lapland, Helsinki and Tallinn

 Snow biking

-Then we continued to Rovaniemi and boarded the night train to Helsinki.
+Then it was on to Rovaniemi and onto the night train.

 Ice Hotel